Period Property Surveys

 Thatched properties in particular often have simple roof structures comprising of no more than rafter frames plus purlins, yet have performed satisfactorily for centuries.

-Too many thatched roofs are stripped and re-covered completely due
+Too many thatched roofs are stripped and re-covered

 to the basic roof structure being condemned by inappropriately qualified and experienced professionals.